Chatrichalerm Yukol

-Prince Chatrichalerm Yukol (หม่อมเจ้าชาตรีเฉลิม ยุคล; RTGS: Chatrichaloem Yukhon; born November 29, 1942), or usually known by his nickname Mui (มุ้ย), is a Thai film director, screenwriter film producer and National Artist Performing Arts branch (Movie and TV Drama director) in 2001.
-A prolific director since the 1970s, among his films is the 2001 historical epic, The Legend of Suriyothai.
+Prince Chatrichalerm Yukol (หม่อมเจ้าชาตรีเฉลิม ยุคล; RTGS: Chatrichaloem Yukhon; born 29 November 1942), or usually known by his nickname Mui (มุ้ย), is a Thai film director, screenwriter film producer and National Artist Performing Arts branch (Movie and TV Drama director) in 2001.
 A member of the Thai royal family, his official royal title is Mom Chao, or M.C., the most junior title still considered royalty.

+A prolific director since the 1970s, among his films is the 2001 historical epic The Legend of Suriyothai.
 For Suriyothai as well as his 2007 historical epic, King Naresuan, Chatrichalerm was backed by Queen Sirikit.
 Four of his films have been submitted by Thailand for the Academy Award for Best Foreign Language Film: The Elephant Keeper, Song for Chao Phya, Daughter 2 and King of Fire.
-In 1981, he was a member of the jury at the 31st Berlin International Film Festival.
+He was a member of the jury at the 31st Berlin International Film Festival in 1981.

 Biography

 Early life

 Prince Chatrichalerm's parents, Prince Anusorn Mongkolkarn and Mom Ubol Yukol Na Ayudhya were filmmakers and co-founders of the Lavo Pappayon Company.
-His uncle was Prince Bhanu Yukol, a pioneering Thai filmmaker.
+His uncle was Prince Bhanubandhu Yugala, a pioneering Thai filmmaker.

 Chatrichalerm was sent to Australia for schooling, and from there he went to UCLA, where he graduated with a degree in geology.
 His minor was film studies, and he shared classes with Francis Ford Coppola and Roman Polanski.
 He also worked as an assistant to director and producer Merian C. Cooper.
 (Chatrichalerm's grandfather, Prince Yugala Dighambara, had helped King Kong makers Cooper and Ernest B. Schoedsack with the filming of Chang in 1927.)